 Education Programs -We provide a number of education and training programs bringing information about mental illness and suicide prevention to the workplace, communities and service providers throughout New Hampshire.

 Military & Veteran Family-Specific Support

-Online Support Group – NH Veterans and Military Families Supporting Each Other is facilitated by a NAMI NH staff member and military spouse.
+Online Support Group – NH Veterans and Military Families Supporting Each Other is facilitated by a NAMI NH staff member.
 This is a closed private Facebook group where folks can share ideas, information and resources.
 You can join simply by searching the group name in Facebook and submitting a request to join along with answering a few screening questions.